CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab6.1.md

 ## Task 3: Create Visual query

 You will be navigated back to the **SQL analytics endpoint view**.
-If you are not familiar with SQL, you can execute a similar query using visual query.
+If you are not familiar with SQL, you can execute a similar query using a visual query.

 1. From the top menu select **New visual query**.
 A visual query pane opens.